The Project Discovery Phase: All Details Explained

 4. Clickable Prototypes

 Next, the UX/UI designers work on the MVP design concept and visual representation of the project's UX/UI in the form of wireframes, mockups, or prototypes.
-It is considered good practice to create clickable prototypes to contemplate how specific features work.
+It is considered good practice to create a clickable product prototype to contemplate how specific features work.

 OrgaNice clickable prototype